 Destined for a career in journalism?

-CSU’s Bachelor of Communication (Journalism) is at the cutting edge of 21st-century journalism, while remaining the most professionally focused journalism course in Australia.
-With more than 40 years of experience in educating journalists for news environments around the world, you can be confident you’re learning from the best in the business with CSU.
+Charles Sturt University’s Bachelor of Communication (Journalism) is at the cutting edge of 21st-century journalism, while remaining the most professionally focused journalism course in Australia.
+With more than 40 years of experience in educating journalists for news environments around the world, you can be confident you’re learning from the best in the business with Charles Sturt.